 The example of BL rule for routing from RestAcceptorClient_Queueing source to MQDEST-XMIC-PreOpen virtual session:

 Type of storage where incoming messages are stored.

 The filename of storage.
 It's a relative path from the FIXEdge root directory specified with the parameter FIXEdge.RootDir

 Configuring virtual session

-Message is routed from source connection to virtual session.
+The message is routed from source connection to the virtual session.